-Yuzhnoukrainsk (Uzhnoukrainsk) is a city located in the northern part of Nikolaev region of Ukraine, on the left bank of the South Bug River.
+Yuzhnoukrainsk (Uzhnoukrainsk) is a city located in the north of Nikolaev region of Ukraine, on the left bank of the South Bug River.

-It is standing about 125 km from the regional center Nikolaev built as the home city of South-Ukrainian nuclear power plant.
+Standing about 125 km from the regional center Nikolaev, it was built as a home town for people working at the South-Ukrainian nuclear power plant.

-Yuzhnoukrainsk foundation date can be considered end-April 1975, when first builders of South-Ukrainian nuclear power plant brought earth-moving machines on the collective field spreading on the south outskirts of very old village of Konstantinovka.
+Yuzhnoukrainsk foundation date can be considered end-April 1975, when the first builders of the South-Ukrainian nuclear power plant brought earth-moving machines on the field located on the south outskirts of Konstantinovka village.

 Yuzhnoukrainsk street view

-Yuzhnoukrainsk is located on the road of regional significance Nikolaev - Ulyanovka.
-The bus station links it to such cities as Kiev, Zhitomir, Zaporozhye, Krivoy Rog, Gomel and others.
-Transport services are carried mainly by buses.
+Yuzhnoukrainsk is located on the highway of regional significance Nikolaev - Ulyanovka.
+The local bus station connects it with Kiev, Zhitomir, Zaporozhye, Krivoy Rog, Gomel.
+Transport services are carried out mainly by buses.

-There are six industrial companies, which main activity is production and redistribution of power.
-Main industrial enterprise is South-Ukrainian nuclear power plant.
+There are six industrial companies in the city.
+Their main activity is production and redistribution of power.
+The main industrial enterprise is the South-Ukrainian nuclear power plant.

-South-Ukrainian nuclear power plant is a modern energy company playing a major role in the socio-economic development of the city.
+The South-Ukrainian nuclear power plant is a modern energy company playing an important role in the socio-economic development of the city.
 Also, Yuzhnoukrainsk has well-developed construction industry.

-One of the main attractions is a museum complex of Cossack glory and military equipment.
+One of the main attractions is the museum complex of the Cossack glory and military equipment.